sarmadiali98/ReLico/README.md

 - **Work in Progress**: The compiler is still under development.
 The following limitations currently apply:
   - Circular dependency issues are being actively addressed.
+  - Timing constraints concerning the usage of the after keyword are being addressed.
+  - Support for conditional statements and loops are being addressed.

 - **Common Issues**:
   1. **Maven Not Installed**: Ensure Maven is installed on your system.
 You can install Maven using a package manager: